 Final Takeaway

-Having put these vehicles through thousands of user trips, I’ve learned that reliability and total cost of ownership matters far more than any one feature.
-Begin with those unremarkable everyday drives, do a bit of reckoning on true operating expense including all local fees and make your selection.
-Your taxi is a business tool first and foremost – If the numbers don’t add up the badge on the bonnet doesn’t matter!
+Having put these vehicles through thousands of user trips, I’ve learned that reliability and total cost of ownership matter far more than any one feature.
+Begin with those unremarkable everyday drives, do a bit of reckoning on true operating expense, including all local fees, and make your selection.
+Your taxi is a business tool first and foremost – If the numbers don’t add up, the badge on the bonnet doesn’t matter!

 Leave a Comment